gitdegu/git-102/README.md

 The following link will provide the latest developmen verison for the git itself.
 Run the following command on the terminal git clone https://github.com/git/git.
 It willautomatically update the git.

-# Checking the version of git
-git --version
-it will show you the installed version of the git.
-Example : - git version 2.22.0

 # Begin using the git
 In order to begin using the git, the first thing that we shoudl do is  creating a folder using the command mkdir <folderName>